Th3ThirdMan/python-quiz/README.md

 The quiz concept is a well-known one and its purpose is for people of all ages to interact with it.
 Familiarity and useability are key constructs for the quiz and it also serves to provide a fun experience for those who want to know if their knowledge is up to scratch in python.
 <br><br>

-The quiz opens with a greeting, offering two options - a Start the Quiz or Read the Instructions option.
-The Instruction page gives simple instructions on how to complete the quiz and what the user will come to expect.
-On the Instruction page it indicates there are 10 questions available for users to attempt.
+The quiz opens with a greeting, offering two options - a <em>Start Quiz</em> or <em>Instructions</em> option.
+The Instructions page gives simple instructions on how to complete the quiz and what the user will come to expect.
+On the Instructions page it indicates there are 10 questions available for users to attempt.
 It shows instructions on how to start the quiz and how many correct questions will be totted up upon conclusion of the quiz.
 <br><br>